If you are considering selling your rental home, this post shares why I sold my rental home in 2017.

 Reinvested The Home Sale Proceeds

-For all of you wondering what I did with the proceeds, I reinvested $500,000 into real estate crowdfunding to diversify my real estate holdings, maintain real estate exposure, and earn real estate income more passively.
+For all of you wondering what I did with the proceeds, I reinvested $500,000 into real estate crowdfunding.
+I did so to diversify my real estate holdings, maintain real estate exposure, and earn real estate income more passively.
 I also invested $500,000 in stocks and $500,000 in AA-rated municipal bonds.

-The way I look at it, I’ve gone from having $2,740,000 of exposure in one extremely expensive property to owning a $800,000 portfolio of 17 properties around the country with much higher net rental yields and much lower valuations.
-I’m glad I reinvested the proceeds because home prices, like the stock market, have continued to go up.
+I've gone from having $2,740,000 of exposure in one extremely expensive property to owning a $800,000 portfolio of 17 properties around the country.
+These properties generate higher yields and are cheaper.
+Here's a reflection of investing in private real estate funds for seven years.
+I'm glad I reinvested the proceeds because home prices, like the stock market, have continued to go up.

 Favorite Real Estate Crowdfunding Platforms